-Before 1845, the Spanish/Mexican population of California numbered only a few thousand.
+Before 1845, California’s Spanish/Mexican population numbered only a few thousand.
 But by 1849, during the gold rush, the non-Indian population of California had grown to 100,000.
-The Indian population was already in a weakened condition, suffering from disease, lack of food, and from violent confrontations with the new landowners.
-Once the Americans arrived, California Indians were at an even greater disadvantage.
+The Indian population was already weakened, suffering from disease, lack of food, and violent confrontations with the new landowners.
+Once the Americans arrived, California Indians were at a more significant disadvantage.
 With the lure of instant wealth in front of them, the new settlers wanted little to do with the Indians.
 The American approach to dealing with the Natives was summed up best by California historian Hubert Howe Bancroft:

-“That part of the early intercourse between aboriginal Americans and European which belongs to history may be briefly given, short work was made of it in California.
+“That part of the early intercourse between aboriginal Americans and Europeans which belongs to history may be briefly given; short work was made of it in California.
 The savages were in the way; the miners and settlers were arrogant and impatient; there were no missionaries or others present with even the poor pretense of soul saying or civilizing.
-It was one of the last human hunts of civilization, and the basest and most brutal of them all.”
+It was one of the last human hunts of civilization and the basest and most brutal of them all.”

 On the Americans’ arrival, the large ranchos were broken up, and the new, more numerous landowners on smaller parcels of land were less tolerant of Indians.
 The small ranchos were farmed and grazed more intensively, and this caused an even greater reduction in the Indians’ natural food supply.
 Jobs once belonging to Indians, especially skilled jobs, were taken by Whites.

-We need only look at the early record of the California Legislature to understand the relationship of the Americans to the native population during this era.
+We need only look at the California Legislature’s early record to understand the Americans’ relationship to the native population during this era.
 At the first State Constitutional Convention, those assembled voted to eliminate the Indians’ right to vote because they feared the control Indians might exercise.

 In 1850, a law was enacted by the first session of the State Legislature, which set the tone for Indian-White relations to come.